-Irrespective of your belief, thought, experiences, and or, theories…the quality of links pointing towards your site remain one of the most important ranking signals that give the higher ranking and increase organic traffic from search engines like Google, Bing, nd Yahoo.
+Irrespective of your belief, thought, experiences, and or, theories.
+The quality of links pointing towards your site remains one of the most important ranking signals.
+The more credible and relevant links to your webpages, the higher the potentials to increase organic traffic from search engines like Google, Bing, and Yahoo.

-But the harsh truth is…..building quality links to your site is a tough task and a long time adventure.
+But the harsh truth is…..building quality links to your site is a tough task and a long time game.

 When I started this blog, I was 100% nobody in the blogosphere, nobody knows me and I, in return, knows no one.

-So getting links was out of the question.
+So “earning” links was out of the question.
 But I still manage to rank for some target keywords and drive significant organic traffic from Google, especially.

 Most of us started that way and on top of all these, getting your grip on working SEO strategies is a very tough task.
 I know, I have also gone through it and could tell by the overwhelming complicated SEO’s theories out there.

-There is ever room for small and medium-sized blog with little to no backlinks to compete for some search terms, and still rank high in Google search result pages and other search engines out there.
+There is ever room for a small and medium-sized blogs with little to no backlinks to compete for some industry search terms.
+And still rank high in Google search result pages and other search engines out there.

-In today’s post, you’re going to learn 11 tactics or ways you can use to increase organic search traffic from Google even if your website backlink don’t match up with that of your competitor’s websites.
+In today’s post, you’re going to learn the 11 tactics or ways you can use to increase organic search traffic from Google.
+Even if your website backlink doesn’t match up with that of your competitor’s websites.